Skip to main content

 Another critical area of influence is on the blood itself.
 Testosterone sends signals to the kidneys to produce a hormone called erythropoietin, which in turn stimulates the bone marrow to create red blood cells.
 Red blood cells are the primary carriers of oxygen in the bloodstream.

 A healthy red blood cell count is essential for energy and stamina.
 In a state of testosterone deficiency, mild anemia can sometimes occur, contributing to feelings of fatigue.
-When are restored through therapy, this signaling pathway is reactivated, often leading to an increase in red blood cell mass, or hematocrit.
+When testosterone levels are restored through therapy, this signaling pathway is reactivated, often leading to an increase in red blood cell mass, or hematocrit.

 This is a direct and predictable physiological response.
 While beneficial to a point, this is also a key parameter that is carefully monitored during therapy to ensure the blood does not become too viscous, which would require the heart to work harder to pump it.